delta-xz/demo-sample/Demo-Sample/README.md

 8. Post a JSON {"name":"john","":"john"} to http://localhost:9999/data/users.
 8. Hit the api to get data(http://localhost:9999/data/users)
 9. Ensure node version is 5.7.0

+For diffrent feature checkout diffrent branchs of this reposiotry